Skyrat-SS13/Skyrat-tg/modular_skyrat/modules/antag_opt_in/readme.md

 https://github.com/NovaSector/NovaSector/pull/121

-## \<Title Antagonist Opt In>
+## \<Title Round Removal Opt In>

-Module ID: ANTAG_OPTIN
+Module ID: RR_OPTIN

 ### Description:

-Adds functionality to allow players to 'opt-in' to being an antagonist's mechanical target, with three different levels of involvement - being temporarily inconvenienced, killed, and round removed.
-Command roles & security are automatically opted-in to at least 'KILL' level.
-Additionally, contractor & heretic have their objectives adjusted to only have command staff & security as their targets
+Adds functionality to allow players to 'opt-in' to being an antagonist's mechanical target, and for round removal.
+Command roles & security are automatically opted-in, contractor & heretic have their objectives adjusted to only have command staff & security as their targets

 ### TG Proc/File Changes: